 Contributing, not only a question of writing code

 We often think contributing to open source is just pushing commits to an open source repository but it is far more than that.
-A good illustration of that are those 2 tweets from Miguel de Icaza (known for starting Gnome, Mono and Xamarin projects):
+A good illustration of that is those 2 tweets from Miguel de Icaza (known for starting Gnome, Mono, and Xamarin projects):

 Contribution is not limited to commits to repos.
 This was inspired by the Gnome Foundation: contributions are those deemed to advance the use of .net technologies.
-Docs, libraries, evangelism, teaching, code, explaining, organizing events, etc.— Mighoul de Icaza (@migueldeicaza) February 27, 2019
+Docs, libraries, evangelism, teaching, code, explaining, organizing events, etc.— Miguel de Icaza ᯅ (@migueldeicaza) February 27, 2019

 When I ask myself "what would have the most impact today?"
-I sit down and write documentation.— Mighoul de Icaza (@migueldeicaza) December 12, 2015
+I sit down and write documentation.— Miguel de Icaza ᯅ (@migueldeicaza) December 12, 2015

 As Miguel says, documentation is very important so contributing to documentation is as much important as contributing to code.
 If you read the previous article from this series, you know that all Microsoft documentation is open source on GitHub hence easily editable.
 When browsing a page of Microsoft documentation you just have to click on the edit button to navigate to the markdown file corresponding to this page on GitHub and you can easily do a pull request to submit a change.
 I am mentioning it to tell you that documentation can often be an easy way to contribute to open source.

-I already talked about how creating issues and participating on existing issues of an open source project is a way of contributing to it.
-I talked about GitHub Issues to discuss on some topics with the rest of the community but it might not be the most suitable tool for that.
-When it will come out of Beta, GitHub Discussions will probably be a better place than GitHub Issues to have a discussion, but meanwhile they are other options.
-Indeed, many open source communities use other tools like Gitter, Slack or Discord (not only for 🎮 😉) to talk.
+I already talked about how creating issues and participating in existing issues of an open source project is a way of contributing to it.
+I talked about GitHub Issues to discuss some topics with the rest of the community but it might not be the most suitable tool for that.
+When it will come out of Beta, GitHub Discussions will probably be a better place than GitHub Issues to have a discussion, but meanwhile, they are other options.
+Indeed, many open source communities use other tools like Gitter, Slack, or Discord (not only for 🎮 😉) to talk.
 But whatever the tool, interacting with others is essential to contributing to an open source project.

-In this article I told you how I was doing my technology watch but there are as many ways as there are people doing a technology watch: choose what suits you best!
-I hope you will have learned new things reading these articles about doing a technology watch, event if it's just a new resource, a link to bookmark or a tool to use.comments powered by Disqus
+In this article, I told you how I was doing my technology watch but there are as many ways as people doing a technology watch: choose what suits you best!
+I hope you will have learned new things reading these articles about doing a technology watch, even if it's just a new resource, a link to bookmark, or a tool to use.